Paul Nosch: Football career

-Nosch joined FC Basel's first team for their 1901–02 season, before he had played for their second team, who at that time played in the Serie B, the second tier of Swiss football.
-Nosch played his domestic league debut for the first team in the away game on 17 November 1901 as Basel were defeated 0–2 by Young Boys.
-Nosch played one more friendly game for the first team that season.
-This was an away game in Mulhouse as Basel won 3–1 against French team FC Mulhouse on 26 January 1902.
-There were various other members of the second team who also played in this game.
+Nosch joined FC Basel's first team for their 1901–02 season.
+He had previously played for their second team, who were playing at the time in Serie B, the second tier of Swiss football.
+Nosch made his domestic league debut for the first team in an away game on 17 November 1901 as Basel were defeated 0–2 by Young Boys.
+Nosch played one more friendly game for the first team that season, an away game in Mulhouse, as Basel won 3–1 against French team FC Mulhouse on 26 January 1902.
+Various other members of the second team also played in this game.

 In their 1902–03 season Nosch also played two games with the first team, but in the following season he returned to the second team.
 During his time with the first team Nosched played a total of four games for Basel without scoring a goal.
-Three of these games were in the Seie A and one was a friendly game.
+Three of these games were in the Serie A and one was a friendly game.